WikiLeaks denies Roger Stone's claim of backchannel to the group

 "He is entirely delighted with inviting scrutiny because of course, he is no-one who knows nothing about anything and was pushed out of the Trump team a long time ago for just this type of opportunism," the representative added.

-WikiLeaks has also taken to Twitter, where they have repeatedly denied any contact with Stone.
+WikiLeaks has also taken to Twitter, where it has repeatedly denied any contact with Stone.

 Stone repeatedly claimed throughout the final months of the campaign that he had backchannel communications with Assange and that he knew of forthcoming document dumps from the group.
-Stone at times claimed Assange emails that Clinton aides Huma Abedin and Cheryl Mills deleted.
+Stone at times claimed Assange had emails that Clinton aides Huma Abedin and Cheryl Mills deleted.
 Later, Stone said he only knew of forthcoming document dumps in a "broad sense."

-Stone told CNN's KFile in response to charges from WikiLeaks: "Since I never communicated with WikiLeaks, I guess I must be innocent of charges I knew about the hacking of Podesta's email (speculation and conjecture) and the timing or scope of their subsequent disclosures.
+In an email, Stone told CNN's KFile in response to the charges from WikiLeaks: "Since I never communicated with WikiLeaks, I guess I must be innocent of charges I knew about the hacking of Podesta's email (speculation and conjecture) and the timing or scope of their subsequent disclosures.
 So I am clairvoyant or just a good guesser because the limited things I did predict (Oct disclosures) all came true."

 WikiLeaks also accused Stone of leaking his own DM's that showed interactions with the hacker Guccifer 2.0.
 Those DM's appeared in an article on The Smoking Gun, which showed Stone told the hacker he was "delighted" that Twitter had reinstated his account.